Interview with Zeline Del Rosario - Part 2

 and that someone loves me back."

-Zeline: I have had that in mind but I don’t know if I will ever do that.
-I’ve been asked that question before but like you say many transgender have done that already.
-I don’t think I will seek a publisher myself but if someone asked me I would be open to it.
+Zeline: I have had that in mind, but I don’t know if I will ever do that.
+I’ve been asked that question before, but like you say, many transgender people have done that already.
+I don’t think I will seek a publisher myself, but if someone asked me, I would be open to it.

-Zeline: I really want to undergo a Brazilian butt lift surgery soon, it’s just about the money, so I’ll see when it will happen.
+Zeline: I really want to undergo a Brazilian butt lift surgery soon.
+It’s just about the money, so I’ll see when it will happen.
 I hope by that time I will still be healthy and my body will be in good shape because I don’t have so many years left to feel good about myself.
-I really have age paranoia, especially that I waited way too many years to begin my transition.
+I really have age paranoia, especially because I waited way too many years to begin my transition.

-I also hope I and my wife will still be together and happy and love each other, and we will move to the Philippines.
+I also hope my wife and I will still be together and happy and love each other, and that we will move to the Philippines.
 The plan is to build a nice house there in the near future so we can relax and enjoy our life together and forever.

-because it will make you so much happier and so
+be because it will make you so much happier

-Zeline: I think that every transition is different and it is up to every single person.
+Zeline: I think that every transition is different, and it is up to every single person.
 We all decide how far we will go in the process.
-All people are different and all can’t be the same, we all have different dreams about this and we do not have to limit ourselves because of what other trans woman is doing, just walk your own path, it’s your life, your body, your dreams and your inner feelings that lead the way.
+All people are different and we can’t all be the same.
+We all have different dreams about this, and we do not have to limit ourselves because of what another trans woman is doing.
+Just walk your own path.
+It’s your life, your body, your dreams, and your inner feelings that lead the way.

 Zeline: Thank you too, Monika.